 The purchasing power of your wealth is heavily impacted by inflation and our money supply.
 Since the Great Recession, the Federal Reserve has kept interest rates historically low while adding trillions of dollars to the economy.
 Both policies were put in place to fight the recessions caused first by the meltdown of the housing market and now by the pandemic.

-Below, we can see how the Fed dropped the interest rate at the onset of each recession while putting money printing on maximum speed, especially in 2020.
+Below, we can see how the Fed dropped the interest rate at the onset of each recession while printing money at maximum speed, especially in 2020.
 (Blue line = interest rate; red line = US money supply)

 Dollar-denominated assets, such as stocks and bonds, depend on our currency system, our government, and the Federal Reserve.
 When the Fed lowers interest rates and prints money, they create inflation, thereby eroding the purchasing power of the dollar and suppressing these dollar-denominated paper assets you want to use for your retirement.